wp-plugins/woo-popup/README.txt

 == Changelog ==

+= 1.2.1 =
+Fix a fatal error due to timezone list

 = 1.2 =
-Added option to display the popup permanently(no dates would then need to be selected) and possibility to choose the timezone you are in.
+Added option to display the popup permanently(no dates then need to be selected) and possibility to choose the timezone you are in.
 Also possibility to display the popup on all pages.

 = 1.1 =